- What is a cannabis clone?

 FAQs related to cloning marijuana

 There’s a good chance you still have many questions about cloning weed.
 Cloning is filled with possibilities and constantly unlocks doors to new ones.
-So, we answer some of the most frequently asked questions to help you start cloning marijuana.
+So, we answer some of the most frequently asked questions to help you start to do it properly.

 How old should the mother plant be?